 Scrabble game rules are for players age eight (8) and up - mainly because of its wordiness.

-Players achieve high scores by combining lettered square tiles to create proper words.
-The words get placed onto a special Scrabble game board.
+Players achieve high scores by combining lettered square tiles to create proper words (e.g. placed strategically onto a Scrabble game board).

 Each tile displays one letter from the English alphabet.
 Thus, players score points by placing several tiles in a row to form a word.

-Players must place all made up words in 'crossword-like fashion' on the board.
-That means they flow in rows across the board from left to right or drop downward in columns.
+Players must set out the words that they create in a 'crossword-like fashion' on the board.
+Hence, words will flow in rows across the board from left to right or drop downward in columns.

 The letters used in the official Scrabble rules game have different point values.
 So, each player must collect their points tally after setting each word on the board.

 Playing words that produce high score tallies is the main strategy of Scrabble rules and regulations.
-The highest scores get based on the optimal combination of high-scoring letter tiles.
+The highest scores are based on the optimal combination of high-scoring letter tiles.

-Play continues until one player has played all his tiles and there are no more to draw into play.
-In this case, the rules for playing Scrabble board game state that normal play would then finish.
+Play continues until one player has played all their tiles and there are no more to draw into play.
+In this case, the rules for playing Scrabble board games state that normal play would then finish.

 Note: Super Scrabble game board has 441 grid squares (21 cells high by 21 cells wide).

-A game of standard Scrabble rules uses one hundred (100) letter tiles.
-But, there will only be 98 tiles that contain letters and associated point values.
+A game of standard Scrabble rules uses one hundred (100) tiles.
+Even so, there will only be 98 tiles that contain a letter and associated point value.

 There will be two (2) blank tiles without letters or point values.
 The two 'wild tiles' allow players to nominate any letter when played on the board.
-Blank tiles do not have any point values.
+However, blank tiles do not contain any point values.